B1nus/minitron/README.md

 To get all these values you need to connect the Raspberry Pi to ethernet and run ```ifconfig```.

 # Credit
-Credit to Prusa for the Prusa Mini and credit to Kralyn for the Positron printer and Voxolite for the JourneyMaker.
-All printers were a massive help for me when making my models.
+Credit to Prusa for the Prusa Mini, Kralyn for the Positron printer and Voxolite for the JourneyMaker.
+All printers helped me a ton in making this printer.